CompDiff: Hierarchical Compositional Diffusion for Fair and Zero-Shot Intersectional Medical Image Generation: Our Proposed Method

 We add a compositional consistency term $\mathcal{L}_{\text{comp}}=1-\cos(h_{\text{demo}},e_{\text{age}}+e_{\text{sex}}+e_{\text{race}})$ as a soft anchor that stabilizes training toward a simple additive baseline while still allowing non-additive interactions.
 Ablations (\S\ref{subsec:ablations}) show it improves FID.

 To ensure demographic information survives projection into the cross-attention space, we apply auxiliary classification directly on the final token $c$:

 We deliberately apply $\mathcal{L}_{\text{aux}}$ on the projected token $c$ (not on $\mu$), so that the representation actually seen by the UNet remains demographically informative (see ablations in \S\ref{subsec:ablations}). \paragraph{Implementation.} We set $d_{\text{node}} = 256$ and $d_{\text{ctx}} = 1024$ to match the Stable Diffusion 2.1 cross-attention dimension.
-HCN introduces minimal computational overhead relative to the UNet backbone and does not require modification of diffusion timesteps or sampling procedures, contributing to only a 0.19\% increase in trainable parameters over the baseline.
+HCN adds minimal overhead---only a 0.19\% increase in trainable parameters over the baseline---and requires no changes to diffusion timesteps or sampling.